Pan-Fried Okra Recipe

-Okra, we'll earnestly acknowledge, is not for everyone.
+Okra, we'll acknowledge, is not for everyone (even if okra is a Southern staple).
 If you steam it or boil it, it can have a texture that's a bit too soft — some might even call it slimy.
-That's too bad, since okra has all kinds of nutritious goodness that could benefit your body, if only you could get yourself to eat it.
-Well, how about frying it instead?
+That's too bad, since okra has all kinds of nutritious goodness that would benefit your body if only you could get yourself to eat it.
+If that sounds like you, how about frying it instead?

-Recipe developer Jaime Shelbert has come up with a way to cook okra that takes the slime factor out of the equation: she coats it in cornmeal and then pan-fries it.
+Recipe developer Jaime Shelbert has come up with a way to cook okra that takes the slime factor out of the equation by coating it in cornmeal and then pan-frying it.
 As Shelbert tells us, "With this cooking method, the okra is tender-crisp."
-She also points out that "pan-fried okra is a healthier variation of traditional fried okra," explaining that "it uses a lot less oil and light breading."
-Shelbert advises that it's good for your health to diversify your vegetable intake and suggests "If you like green beans or zucchini, then give okra a try [as] it's slightly similar in taste and texture."
+She also points out that "pan-fried okra is a healthier variation of traditional fried okra since it uses a lot less oil and light breading."
+Shelbert advises to diversify your vegetable intake.
+"If you like green beans or zucchini, then give okra a try as it's slightly similar in taste and texture."

 Assemble the ingredients for pan-fried okra

-To make this dish, you'll obviously need okra — Shelbert says to "look for pods that are firm and bright green in color [and] free from bruises."
-You'll also need either cornmeal or corn flour (not to be mistaken with corn starch).
-For seasoning the okra, you'll use salt, pepper, and cayenne, and for cooking, you'll need some oil.
-Shelbert uses extra virgin olive oil for frying, but you could use whatever you have on hand.
+To make this dish, you'll need okra (obviously).
+Shelbert says to "look for pods that are firm and bright green in color and free from bruises."
+You'll also need cornmeal.
+For seasoning, you'll need salt, pepper, and cayenne.
+For cooking, you'll need some oil.
+Shelbert uses extra virgin olive oil for frying, but you can use whatever you have on hand.

 Cook the okra in a covered pan

 Heat 1 tablespoon of oil in a pan over medium heat, then add the okra.
-Stir it all up until each piece of okra is coated with oil.
-Put a lid on the pan and cook the okra for about 8 minutes, or until it turns bright green.
-During the 8 minutes of cooking time, open the lid every few minutes and stir the okra.
+Stir it until each piece of okra is coated with oil.
+Put a lid on the pan and cook the okra for about eight minutes or until it turns bright green.
+During the 8 minutes of cooking time, open the lid and stir the okra every few minutes.

 Add the seasonings and cornmeal